 Certain of our outstanding warrants contain, or may be deemed to contain from time to time, embedded derivative rights in accordance with U.S. generally accepted accounting principles, or GAAP.
 These derivative rights, or similar rights in securities we may issue in the future, need to be, or may need to be, separately valued as of the end of each accounting period in accordance with GAAP.
 We record these embedded derivatives as liabilities at issuance, valued using the Black-Scholes Model and are subject to revaluation at each reporting date.
 Any change in fair value between reporting periods is reported on our statement of operations.
 At January 31, 2014 and October 31, 2013, the fair value of the embedded derivative liability was \$0 as the related securities were paid off, converted or reached maturity.
 For the three months ended January 31, 2014 and January 31, 2013, we reported income of \$0, due to changes in fair value of the embedded derivative liability.
 Changes in the valuations of these rights, the valuation methodology or the assumptions on which the valuations are based could cause us to take charges to our earnings, which would adversely impact our results of operations.
-Moreover, the methodologies, assumptions and related interpretations of accounting for these derivatives, and as a result, our financial results, to fluctuate.
+Moreover, the methodologies, assumptions and related interpretations of accounting or regulatory authorities associated with these embedded derivatives are complex and in some cases uncertain, which could cause our accounting for these derivatives, and as a result, our financial results, to fluctuate.
 There is a risk that questions could arise from investors or regulatory authorities concerning the appropriate accounting treatment of these instruments, which could require us to restate previous financial statements, which in turn could adversely affect our reputation, as well as our results of operations.